Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Numerical results

 In a first experiment for the metric \eqref{eq:gcone}, we look at (geodesic) curvature flow for a curve on a cone with $\mathfrak{b} = 0.5$, and so $\beta = 3^{-\frac12}$ in \eqref{eq:coneM}.
 For the simulation in Figure~\ref{fig:mccone} it can be observed that in $H$ the initial circle of radius 2 deforms and shrinks to a point.
 On the hypersurface $\mathcal{M} = \vec\Phi(H)$, the initial curve is homotopic to a point, and so shrinks to a point away from the apex.

 The following conjecture on geodesic curvature flow on a cone was formulated by Charles M. Elliott, \cite{Elliott09private}.

-\begin{conjecture} A closed curve on a cone $\mathcal M$, that is not homotopic to a point on $\mathcal M$, will under geodesic curvature flow converge to the apex in finite time. \end{conjecture} The conjecture means, in particular, that the singularity is not formed by only parts of the curve approaching the apex.
-Indeed we expect that the whole curve converges to the apex at the singular time.
+\begin{conjecture} A closed curve on a cone $\mathcal M$, that is not homotopic to a point on $\mathcal M$, will under geodesic curvature flow converge to the apex in finite time. \end{conjecture} The conjecture says, in particular, that the singularity of the flow will happen at the apex.
+Indeed we expect that all the points of the curve converge to the apex at the singular time.
 Moreover, we expect that a similar conjecture holds on more general surfaces on which a curve encloses a singularity.

 On recalling Remark~\ref{rem:homotopic}, we now numerically test the conjecture by starting an evolution for geodesic curvature flow with a closed curve that is very close to the apex, but not uniformly so.
 That is, we vary the $x_2$--coordinate of the initial curve in $H$ between $\pm2$.
 During the evolution, the parts of the curve closest to the apex first start to rise, making the curve becoming more circle-like, before the whole curve sinks towards to apex.
 See Figure~\ref{fig:app:mccme}, where we also show a plot of the lowest point of the curve on the cone over time, highlighting the rise and fall of the curve on the cone.
-The observed behaviour confirms Conjecture~\ref{conj:cme}
+The observed behaviour is consistent with Conjecture~\ref{conj:cme}

 An experiment for (geodesic) elastic flow on the same cone is shown in Figure~\ref{fig:app:elastcone}.
 Here the closed curve first approaches a circle, which then rises along the cone.
 By computing the energy one observes that a circle with increasing radius reduces the elastic energy.